-Some New Jersey legislators are hesitant to support Governor Phil Murphy’s call for cannabis reform.
+Some legislators are hesitant to support Governor Phil Murphy’s call for NJ cannabis reform.

-Senators Joe Vitale (D-Middlesex) Ron Rice (D-Essex), Dick Codey (D-Essex) Jeff Van Drew (D-Cape May), Shirley Turner (D-Mercer), and Brian Stack (D-Hudson) are not convinced of the need for cannabis reform.
+Senators Joe Vitale (D-Middlesex) Ron Rice (D-Essex), Dick Codey (D-Essex), Jeff Van Drew (D-Cape May), Shirley Turner (D-Mercer), and Brian Stack (D-Hudson) are for cannabis reform.

-Two additional Senate Democrats, Nicholas Sacco (D-Hudson) and James Beach (D-Camden), said they are willing to consider decriminalization but are not yet ready to vote “yes” on a recreational cannabis bill.
-They cite concerns of intoxicated drivers and unintended social justice consequences as reasons for their opposition.
+Two additional Senate Democrats, Nicholas Sacco (D-Hudson) and James Beach (D-Camden), said they are willing to consider decriminalization.
+But they are not yet ready to vote “yes” on a recreational NJ cannabis reform bill.
+They cite concerns with intoxicated drivers and unintended social justice consequences as reasons for their opposition.

 During the gubernatorial campaign, Phil Murphy consistently championed the need to legalize recreational cannabis.

-Data shows that New Jersey is predicted to bring at least $300 million in revenue from legalization, with some predictions for much higher amounts.
+Data shows that New Jersey is predicted to bring at least $300 million in revenue from legalization.
+Some have made predictions for much higher amounts.

-Despite these revenue figures, Murphy says it is really a social justice issue that is behind the need to legalize cannabis in New Jersey as arrests have disproportionately affected minorities.
-During his inaugural address, Murphy restated the need to reform New Jersey’s criminal justice system with cannabis cornerstone to the remedy.
+Murphy says it is really a social justice issue that is behind the need to legalize cannabis in New Jersey.
+Arrests have disproportionately affected minorities.
+During his inaugural address, Murphy restated the need to reform New Jersey’s criminal justice system with cannabis as a cornerstone to the remedy.

 The issue cuts through party lines in many instances.
-Sen. Chris Brown (R-Atlantic) said he has “an open mind” on recreational pot, and wanted to be aware of the details of any proposed legislation before making a decision on legalization.
+Sen. Chris Brown (R-Atlantic) said he has “an open mind” on recreational pot.
+He wanted to be aware of the details of any proposed legislation before making a decision on legalization.
 Another Republican, Assemblyman Patrick Carroll (R-Morris) has introduced additional legislation to legalize cannabis in New Jersey.

 “I think your math is wrong,” Scutari said regarding the legislators’ opposition.
-“This is a process and people will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”
+“This is a process.
+People will want to — and should — read and review the entire bill before making a decision. … Keeping marijuana illegal just makes drug dealers richer.”

-Two other Republicans, Senators Christopher “Kip” Bateman, (R-Somerset) and Declan O’Scanlon (R-Monmouth) said they are willing to consider voting for the decriminalization of marijuana, but were not yet willing to support legalizing for recreational use.
+Two other Republicans, Senators Christopher “Kip” Bateman (R-Somerset) and Declan O’Scanlon (R-Monmouth), are willing to consider decriminalization.
+However, they were not yet willing to support legalizing for recreational use.
 However, 11 of 15 Republican state senators said they would vote “no” on any bill legalizing weed.

-The legalization discussion has been dominated by Senator Nick Scutari’s (D-Union) bill, but there are additional bills advanced by legislators for legal cannabis.
+The legalization discussion has been dominated by Senator Nick Scutari’s (D-Union) bill.
+However, there are additional bills advanced by legislators for NJ cannabis reform.

 In addition to Scutari’s bill (S830), Assemblyman Reed Gusciora (D-Mercer) introduced A 1348, and Assemblyman Carroll is introduced A 1557.
-S 380 could be described as the most conservative of the bills, while A1557, introduced by a Republican is the most liberal of the bills.
+S 380 could be described as the most conservative of the bills.
+A1557, introduced by a Republican, is the most liberal of the bills.

 Some legislators are arguing that before legalization is addressed, the disproportionate rates of incarceration and criminality need to be addressed.
-Others say that while they are willing and open to the legalization of cannabis, Scutari’s bill needs considerable changes before being supported.
+Others say that while they are willing and open to legalizing cannabis, Scutari’s bill needs considerable changes before being supported.
 They don’t feel Scutari’s bill comes close to what the state really needs.
 Others feel Scutari’s bill is too lenient.

 Legal Cannabis’ Chance with Legislators